Fundamental Group and Euler Characteristic of Permutation Products and Fat Diagonals: A geometric sample

 It is slightly harder to determine $\cp{3}(T)$ when $T=S^1\times S^1$ is the torus.
-There is a branched degree two covering $\pi : \cp{3}(T)\lrar\sp{3}T$ but there are no obvious sections this time.
-The following characterizes $\cp{3}(T)$ completely. and must be compared to (\cite{bl}, corollary 3.4).
+There is a branched degree two covering $\pi : \cp{3}(T)\lrar\sp{3}T$ but there is no obvious section this time.
+The following characterizes $\cp{3}(T)$ algebraically and is to be compared to (\cite{bl}, Corollary 3.4).
 We write the group structure on $T$ additively.